olilanz/azure-pipelines-docker-agent/README.md

 - AZP_AGENT_NAME:	Agent name (default value: the container hostname).
 - AZP_POOL:	Agent pool name (default value: Default).
 - AZP_WORK:	Work directory (default value: _work).

+## Docker in Docker

+For supporting build jobs that require access to a Docker Engine, you will need to mount the Docker socket into the container, and run the container in privileged mode.
+This will give the build agent full access to Dcoker Engine.

+Not that this elevates the agent to run as root, which may have severe security implications.
+Do this only in environments and configurations you trust.